 This reaction supplies the energy to boost OH into as high as the ninth vibration level, from where the excitation "cascades down" (by photon emission and excitation exchange through collisions) to result in OH molecules with lower vibrational quantum numbers.

 1. current explanation over-simplified (see some of the 2.6 million Google hits on "what is fire").
 Many more people seem to have strong opinions about fire than there are opinions about airglow, but if they all agreed, there would be no need for so much internet presence.
 For example, flame colours are not simply a temperature effect, as some opinioners claim (otherwise a blue flame would need to have an unreasonably high temperature: not even the hottest stars are as blue as some flames!
-More precisely: even at infinite temperature, a purely thermal spectrum would not be so blue).
+More precisely: a purely thermal spectrum would not be so blue.
+You can see there that even infinite temperature would only lead to some whitish blue, not the deep blue to the far lower left).

 2. flames contain OH emission bands (see G.H.
 Dieke and H.M.
 Crosswhite, J. Quant.
 Spectrosc.
 Radiat.
 Transfer 2, 97-199, 1962: "...there can be no doubt that the neutral OH radical is the emitter").
 That's natural, since the so-called "carbohydrates" are no hydrates at all.
 These molecules (like cellulose) do not contain H2O but H-C-OH groups.